 The program will spit out something that looks like the following image.

-What you’re looking for is what’s listed where it says “Name” under “GPU Computation Info”.
+Look for what’s listed where it says “Name” under “GPU Computation Info”.
 Copy that, and paste it into the end of the file

 cuda_supported_cards.txt.
 Premiere appears to be case sensitive and picky about capitalization; the text must be capitalized exactly the same way it appears in the GPUSniffer output or Premiere won’t detect your card.